JosephWildey/MachineLearningModels/README.md

 # Classification
 Contains all the base classification models I have created

-# Solutions
+# Regression Solutions
-Contains all of my solutions to datasets I have found
+Contains all of my solutions that implemented a regression algorithm

 <p align=center>References</p>